-Pre-proposals and applications received by DOC will be assigned a grant manager, who will provide confirmation that the material has been received.
+Pre-proposals and applications received by the Department will be assigned a grant manager, who will provide confirmation that the material has been received.
 The grant manager will work with applicants to review eligibility and obtain any additional information necessary to enable a complete review of the ACE property's characteristics.
-Particularly due to title complexities, applicants are strongly advised to contact DOC early in the process to discuss potential issues related to a proposed project.
-Use of the pre-proposal form will assist potential applicants and DOC by identifying properties that require additional due diligence work to ensure that the title is clean, after which they may be competitive for funding.
+Particularly due to title complexities, applicants are strongly advised to contact the Department early in the process to discuss potential issues related to a proposed project.
+Use of the pre-proposal form will assist potential applicants and the Department by identifying properties that require additional due diligence work to ensure that the title is clean, after which they may be competitive for funding.

 The grant manager will contact the applicant in order to schedule a site visit of the property.
 This may occur at the pre-proposal or full application stage, depending on the level of complexity of the project.
-Grant applicants will make arrangements for a tour of the property, which must be attended by a representative of the applicant and by the property owner.
+Grant applicants will make arrangements for a tour of the property, which must be attended by a representative of the applicant and by the property owner or property owner representative.

 The assigned grant manager will visit the site and clarify any outstanding questions.
-All pre-proposals and applications will be reviewed by DOC's agricultural conservation easement grant managers and easement acquisition program manager as part of a team review evaluation of eligibility and selection criteria.
-Project summaries and briefings to DOC legal and management, as well as the Department Director will be undertaken.
-An Interagency Committee consisting of the Natural Resources Agency, Department of Food and Agriculture, and DOC will participate in a summarized review of projects relative to their ability to meet the eligibility and selection criteria.
+All pre-proposals and applications will be reviewed by the Department's agricultural conservation easement grant managers and easement acquisition program manager as part of a team review evaluation of eligibility and selection criteria.
+Project summaries and briefings to Department legal and management staff, as well as the Department Director will be undertaken.
+An Interagency Committee consisting of the Natural Resources Agency, Department of Food and Agriculture, CalEPA, the Strategic Growth Council, and the Department will participate in a summarized review of projects relative to their ability to meet the eligibility and selection criteria.
 All eligible proposals will be reviewed utilizing the factors above.
 Project evaluation will be qualitative relative to the pool of applications.
 The proposals determined to meet all of the eligibility criteria, provide the most conservation value and be most consistent with the selection criteria will be brought forward to the Council to be recommended for funding.